 Stage 1: Recycled bottles are taken to a recycling centre where they are shredded so that any liquid is removed.
 They are then boxed up to be shipped to stage 2.

 Stage 2: The bottles are sorted into clear and coloured plastic, stickers, and bottle lids.
 They are put in a bath where the lids float to the top and can be cleared.
 Next, it's bath number two in chemicals which help to remove the stickers.

-Stage 4: Next the mixture is sent through a rotating screw where it is heated to a whopping 270 degrees celsius, which melts the plastic, and it is then dropped into large strings which are collected into a container below.
+Stage 4: Next, the mixture is sent through a rotating screw where it is heated to 270 degrees Celsius which melts the plastic, and it is then dropped into large strings which are collected into a container below.

-Stage 5: We now have large strings of thread, but it’s not strong enough for our activewear just yet.
+Stage 5: There are now large strings of thread, but it’s not strong enough for activewear just yet.
 It is reheated and stretched to create stronger, binding fibres.

-Stage 6: So what do we do with these new stronger fibres?
-We tear them apart again.
-Once they are torn apart, we’re left with a fluffy raw substance.
+Stage 6: So what is done with these new stronger fibres?
+They are torn apart again.
+Once they are torn apart, you’re left with a fluffy raw substance.

 Stage 7: The fluff is sent off to another factory to be made into cloth.
 A machine lays the fibres into a rough cloth.
 This rough cloth is then spun into fibre and collected on giant bobbins.

-Stage 8: The thread is now ready to be transformed into one of our wonderful Sundried designs.So, what was once rubbish is now sweat-wicking, functional, and stylish activewear!
-It helps to conserve and protect the planet and contributes to combatting climate change.
+Stage 8: The thread is now ready to be transformed into activewear.So, what was once rubbish is now sweat-wicking, functional, and stylish activewear!
+It helps to conserve and protect the planet and contributes to combating climate change.